Andrew Phelps McCormick: Federal judicial service

 McCormick was nominated by President Rutherford B. Hayes on April 7, 1879, to the United States District Court for the Northern District of Texas, to a new seat authorized by 20 Stat.
 318. He was confirmed by the United States Senate on April 10, 1879, and received his commission the same day.
-His service terminated on March 22, 1892, due to his elevation to the Fifth Circuit.
+His service was terminated on March 22, 1892, due to his elevation to the Fifth Circuit.

 McCormick was nominated by President Benjamin Harrison on January 5, 1892, to the United States Court of Appeals for the Fifth Circuit and the United States Circuit Courts for the Fifth Circuit, to a new joint seat authorized by 26 Stat.
 826. He was confirmed by the Senate on March 17, 1892, and received his commission the same day.
 On December 31, 1911, the Circuit Courts were abolished and he thereafter served only on the Court of Appeals.
-His service terminated on November 2, 1916, due to his death in Waco, Texas.
+His service was terminated on November 2, 1916, due to his death in Waco, Texas.